adamfitz/bash-scripting/README.md

 - ansible_install_centos.sh - install ansible from EPEL repo (CentOS7)

 - dir_clean.sh - bulk delete a list of directories from a file

+- samba_install - script to install and configure basic authenticated samba share on Centos7